 With each additional year in school, a girl not only gets married at least a year later but her income generation opportunities go up by at least 10%.
 We rejuvenate existing government schools rather than build costly new ones and convince parents and community to send girls to school.
 We have identified 19,956 out of school girls in Jalore district of Rajasthan, India and have enrolled 9,346 girls.
 We need your help to enroll the remaining 10,610 girls into rejuvenated schools.

-Fighting child marriage and educating girls fights malnutrition, reduces HIV and violence against women.
-Research by the UN and the World Bank shows that when girls go to school, birth rates, child mortality, political extremism and violence against women decrease, while family health improves and national income increase.
+Girls education is the best panacea for child marriage.
+An educated girl not only fights malnutrition, reduces HIV and violence against women, but also contributes towards the overall socio-economic upliftment of the nation by perpetuating the cycle of education in her family.
+Research by the UN and the World Bank shows that when girls go to school, birth rates, child mortality, political extremism and violence against women decrease, while family health improves and national income increases.

 This project has provided additional documentation in a PDF file (projdoc.pdf).

 Follow us on Facebook